 Anyone who has ever eaten food cooked over a wood-fuelled BBQ will be familiar with the delights of wood-smoked food.
-But for those of us with a gas or charcoal BBQ rather than a wood-fired version, never fear – you too can create delicious smokiness, with the help of a smoker box.
+But for those of us with a gas or charcoal BBQ, never fear – you too can create delicious smokiness, with the help of a smoker box.

-Simply fill the box with dampened wood chips, place on your grill and close the hood: cue wood smoke.
+Simply fill the box with dampened wooden chips, place on your grill and close the hood: cue wood smoke.
 While it’s not as authentic as a wood-smoker, it’s a pretty good substitute!

 Wood-smoking chips are easily available: we take a quick look at flavours you might like to try.

 Apple has a light, fruity and slightly sweet aroma.
 It’s commonly used with cuts of pork but is equally good with poultry.